liuyinz/binky.el/README.md

 - `binky-jump` : jump to position of records

+- `binky-jump-other-window` : jump to position of records in other widnow

-- `binky-view` : view the position of records in other window
+- `binky-view` : view the position of records in other window without jumping

 - `binky-recent-toggle` : toggle to enable or disable recent jump feature